Introduction to Python

 [5.3, 'item4', 5, 6.6]

-We can choose the range of items also with negative numbers, that is, if we want from the antepenultimate to the penultimate we use [-3:-1]
+We can also choose the range of items with negative numbers, that is, if we want from the third-to-last to the second-to-last we use [-3:-1]

 .
-This is useful when you have lists that you do not know their length, but you know that you want a range of values from the end, because for example, the list has been created with measurements that are being taken and you want to know the last averages.
+This is useful when you have lists whose length is unknown, but you know you want a range of values from the end, for example, because the list was created with measurements that are being taken and you want to know the last averages.

 lista[-3:-1]